core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * When translating an HTTP response to a CoAP response, one CoAP Group-ETag Option is included in the CoAP response.
 The value of the CoAP Group-ETag Option is obtained by decoding the only member of the List of the HTTP Group-ETag header field.

-When sending to the HTTP-to-CoAP proxy an HTTP GET request to be translated into a CoAP GET request intended for the CoAP group, the client MAY include one HTTP Group-ETag header field in the request.
+When sending to the HTTP-to-CoAP proxy an HTTP GET request to be translated into a CoAP GET request intended to the CoAP group, the client MAY include one HTTP Group-ETag header field in the request.
 The field value is a list of one or more members, each of which encodes one entity-tag value that is applicable to the set J of cache entries that can be hit by the request (see {{sec-proxy-caching-validation-c-p}}).

 An HTTP-to-CoAP proxy that performs the form of validation defined in {{sec-proxy-caching-validation-c-p}} proceeds like defined in {{sec-proxy-caching-validation-c-p}} for a CoAP-to-CoAP proxy, with the following differences.

-* When sending to the client an HTTP 200 (OK) response to an HTTP GET request that was translated into a CoAP GET request sent to the CoAP group, the proxy MAY include one HTTP Group-ETag header field in the response, in case the set J is "complete".
+* When sending to the client an HTTP 200 (OK) response to an HTTP GET request that was translated into a CoAP GET request sent to the CoAP group, the proxy MAY include one HTTP Group-ETag header field in the response, if the set J is "complete".
 The field value is a List composed of one member, which encodes the entity-tag value currently associated with the set J.

-* When the HTTP-to-CoAP proxy receives an HTTP GET request to be translated into a CoAP GET request intended for the CoAP group and that includes an HTTP Group-ETag header field, the following applies.
+* When the HTTP-to-CoAP proxy receives an HTTP GET request to be translated into a CoAP GET request intended to the CoAP group and that includes an HTTP Group-ETag header field, the following applies.

   * As to the entity-tag values used to check for possible cache hits, the HTTP-to-CoAP proxy obtains those values by decoding the members of the List of the HTTP Group-ETag header field in the HTTP request.